jina-ai/jina/README.md

 Document, Executor, and Flow are three fundamental concepts in Jina.

 - [**Document**](https://docs.jina.ai/fundamentals/document/): The basic data type in Jina, which can be used as well in the standalone <a href="https://github.com/jina-ai/docarray/">Docarray</a> library
 - [**Executor**](https://docs.jina.ai/fundamentals/executor/): Self-contained module to manipulate Documents.
-It offers both a Pythonic and a gRPC interface to interact with.
 Typically, it is tasked with things like generating embeddings or indexing.
 Multiple Executors can be orchestrated to form a `Flow` to model your neural search application.
 They can be <a href="https://docs.jina.ai/advanced/hub/">shared via the Jina Hub</a>.
 - [**Flow**](https://docs.jina.ai/fundamentals/flow/): Orchestrates Executors into a Pipeline defining the Flow of Documents.
 It comes with a ready to use API to serve requests to the Flow.
 It also offers utility functions to generate Docker Compose and Kubernetes deployment configurations.